 SuperSmall Kanuma 1-2mm – 17L Bag (Used mainly for cuttings and smaller bonsai such as Shohin & Mame.)

-Small Kanuma 3-6mm – 17L Bag (for use in most sized pots and trees)
+Small Kanuma 3-6mm – 17L Bag (for use in most sized pots and trees) Currently unavailable.
+See alternative below.

 Medium Kanuma 6-12mm – 17L Bag ( for larger trees and pots)